rj45/nanogo/README.md

 Some effort was put in to make this easy.
 See [the retargeting documentation](docs/retargeting.md).

+## Contributing

+Contributions are welcome!

+Please open an issue if you intend to submit a PR if you want to make sure the contribution would be welcome beforehand.
+This is optional, but recommended if you're going to spend more than a few hours on it.

+For PRs, please at least describe the purpose of the PR, and a brief explanation of what changes you made and why.
+Why is quite important, and will serve as documentation for others.

+Contributions of your own architecture are welcome, but please ensure you have a working customasm cpudef and a publicly accessible emulator with install instructions.
+Other documentation on how your architecture works is also quite useful for those maintaining it as features are added.

+Please be kind to one another and put effort into determining a kind way to share criticism.

+## Forking, commercial use and permission

+If you want to fork this project or use it commercially you do not need my permission nor do you need to inform me.
+But if you feel like letting me know, I would appreciate it, and you can do so via opening an issue.

+If you do fork this project, all I ask is that the LICENSE file be kept intact and that your own copyright line be added to it.
+It's also polite to change the name if the fork should be made public.

 ## License

 Copyright (c) 2021 rj45 ([github.com/rj45](https://github.com/rj45))